oliverni016/oliverni016.github.io/index.md

 published: true
 ---

-### Hey there!
+Hey there!
 My name is Oliver Ni, and I'm a recent graduate of Georgetown University's School of Foreign Service.

-I'm particularly interested in XXX blah blah blah XXX
+I'm particularly interested in how the different dimensions of infrastructure — be it physical, political, or social — influence one another and shape development efforts worldwide.

-I've previously worked as a research intern for Issue One and the Southern Poverty Law Center.
-At Issue One, I analyzed
+I've previously worked as a research intern for Issue One and the Southern Poverty Law Center. xx blah blah keep filling xx

 Questions?
 Ruminations?
 Or just want to chat?
-Email me at oliverni016 [[at]] gmail.com!
+Email me at oliverni016 [at] gmail.com!

 [Gradfolio](https://github.com/jitinnair1/gradfolio){:target="_blank"} is a responsive, dark-mode ready Jekyll theme designed keeping academia in mind.
 The easiest way to install the theme is to fork it using GitHub.
 Check the README file for [instructions](https://github.com/jitinnair1/gradfolio#installation){:target="_blank"}.